m417z/ntdoc/descriptions/ntlockfile.md

 ### Key

 Pointer to user's defined 4-bytes key associated with this lock.
-It can be used in multi-thread process to allow reading or writing data only for one specified thread, whitch known `Key` value.
+It can be used in multi-thread process to allow reading or writing data only for one specified thread, with known `Key` value.

 ### ReturnImmediately